chef/supermarket/README.md

 1. Use your ruby manager to install Ruby 2.1.3.
 For instructions on this, please see the manager's documentation.

 1. Install Postgres - There are two ways to install Postgres on OS X
   * Install the [Postgres App](http://postgresapp.com/).
 This is probably the simplest way to get Postgres running on your mac, it "just works."
-You can then start a Postgres server through the GUI of the app
+You can then start a Postgres server through the GUI of the app.
+If you go this route then you'll have to add "/Applications/Postgres.app/Contents/Versions/9.4/bin/" or the equivalent to your PATH in order to get the pg gem to build.
   * Through [Homebrew](http://brew.sh/).
 Supermarket requires Postgresql version 9.2.
 Homebrew will install a later version by default.
 To install the earlier version using homebrew see this [stack overflow](http://stackoverflow.com/questions/3987683/homebrew-install-specific-version-of-formula).
 When installed through homebrew, Postgres often requires additional configuration, see this [blog post](https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql) for instructions.
 You can then start the Postgresql server with

   ```